 Stuart Davis: A Seminal Year in Paris

-Don’t delay, hurry on down before September 25th to see “Stuart Davis: In Full Swing,” a retrospective of more than 80 significant works by the American modernist painter on exhibition at the Whitney Museum.
+Don’t delay, hurry on down before September 25th to see “Stuart Davis: In Full Swing,” a retrospective of more than 80 significant works by the American modernist painter on exhibition at the Whitney Museum of American Art.

 At the age of 16, Davis talked his parents into letting him quit school and join a group of painters known as the Ashcan School, under the leadership of Robert Henri.
 Other notables in this group included Edward Hopper and George Bellows, both of whom have major works in the Whitney’s permanent collection.
-What was revolutionary about the Ashcan School was their subject matter—the urban landscape of America, bustling with millions of immigrants and stamped with grittiness and vitality.
+What was revolutionary about the Ashcan School was their subject matter—they painted the urban landscape of America, one bustling with millions of immigrants and stamped with grittiness and vitality.

 A few years later, Stuart Davis entered four of his Ashcan-style watercolors in the 1913 Armory Show in New York, a world-shattering exhibition that brought the radical works of Matisse, Picasso, Van Gogh and Gauguin to the attention of the Americans, many of whom promptly felt themselves markedly less ‘modern.’